coreeng/knowledge-platform/knowledge-base/content/core-platform/features/multi-tenant-access/feature-rbac-audit.md

 +++

 ## Motivation

-Lack of confidence in who can do what in clusters.
+* Address lack of confidence in who can do what in clusters.

 Reports for team owners to understand who can do what in a cluster.